 You came to the right place if you wondered why Cricut wouldn’t connect to the computer.
 A good number of users have asked the same question.

-It can be annoying if you can’t wait to start your projects, and the only thing standing in your way is the setup of your Cricut machine.
+It can be unpleasant if you can’t wait to start your projects, and the only thing standing in your way is the setup of your Cricut machine.

 1. Make sure your Windows firewall isn’t blocking the machine

-- Inside the Windows Firewall settings -> click on Change Settings.
+- Click on Change Settings.

 - Click OK.